The Jeep Trailhawk concept revealed at the 2007 Detriot

 body, encased by a crisp, chamfered 360-degree molding

 that runs around the greenhouse, accenting the high, arching

-lower body a slightly darker low-gloss variant.
+flares and lower body a slightly darker low-gloss variant.

 The side windows of the Jeep Trailhawk retract fully into